omonubi/ACKS-by-omonubi/README.md

 ---

 ### The Equipment Tab
-This tab keeps track of all equipment and coinage.
-It also has optional controls for tracking standard of living and monthly expenses.
+This tab keeps track of all equipment.

 | Field | Variable(s) | Type | Description |
 | --- | --- | --- | --- |